riskfocus/kda-snapshot-automation/README.md

 --------------------------------------------

-## Step 3: start the Java application
+## Step 3: Start the Java Application

 After the CloudFormation stack build has completed, from the Outputs tab, the Kinesis Data Analytics 'ApplicationName' can be found.